The-Marcy-Lab-School/swe-assessment-2-oop/README.md

   - [Part 2: Create a UML Diagram](#part-2-create-a-uml-diagram)
   - [Step 3: Record Your Explanation](#step-3-record-your-explanation)

-Welcome to your first module assessment!
-This assessment tests your understanding of JavaScript fundamentals including variables, functions, control flow, loops, arrays, and objects.
+Welcome to your Object-Oriented Programming assessment!
+This assessment tests your understanding of classes, encapsulation, inheritance, polymorphism, and system design.

 ## Assessment Overview